replete/biscuitman/README.md

 ## Browser Support

-Biscuitman is written in modern Javascript and transpiled `swc` to target browsers less than two years old.
+Biscuitman is written in modern Javascript and transpiled with `swc` to target browsers less than two years old.
 The included distributables are tested to support the following browsers:

 - Chrome/Edge/Opera: 85+ (released June 2020)
 - Firefox: 98+ (released March 2022)